By: Sarah Stone

 What do former volunteers say?

-Some service groups have alumni groups, fan pages, and other ways to connect potential, current, and former volunteers.
-If you can’t find one, contact a coordinator to see if he or she might get you in touch with alumni or current volunteers you might work with on the project.
+Some overseas volunteering organizations have alumni groups, fan pages, and other ways to connect potential, current, and former volunteers.
+If you can’t find one, contact a coordinator to see if they might get you in touch with alumni or current volunteers you might work with on the project.

 Finally, browse articles, blog entries, or other reviews of or stories about the volunteer organization.
 Remember, though, that online reviews of any product or service often can be extremely biased one way or the other (or even posted by the organization itself), so use your best judgment in your research!